Skip to Content

 Pork vindaloo cries out for rice and bread to help balance that chilli heat.

-For me, as is so often the case that means some tandoori style naan bread, although chapatis work well too.
+For me, as is so often the case, that means some tandoori style naan bread, although chapatis work well too.

-When it comes to rice I tend to err towards serving with a plain boiled or steamed rice.
+When it comes to rice, I tend to err towards serving with a plain boiled or steamed rice.
 Mainly because I think that Indian inspired dishes have more than enough flavour to carry neutral rice.

 However, you could serve this with a good pilau rice or even something like onion fried rice.

-If you wanted something a little different then how about some potatoes?
-Either fenugreek potatoes (aloo methi) or my roasted Bombay potatoes would work wonderfully.
+Both my fenugreek potatoes (aloo methi) or my roasted Bombay potatoes would work wonderfully.

 Equipment Used

 I only name-check brands of equipment if I think they make a material difference to a recipe.
-If you have any questions feel free to ask them in the comments section below the recipe.
+If you have any questions, feel free to ask them in the comments section below the recipe.

-• Stovetop.
+• Hob/Stovetop.

 • Oven.

-• 24cm or 10″ saucepan with a lid.
+• 20cm or 8" saucepan with a lid.

 • Chopping board.